Comparing gravitational waveform models for binary black hole mergers through a hypermodels approach: Results

 \subsubsection{\N{GW190630}}

-We find consistent estimates of parameters and log-likelihoods among all models compared, and no evidence for spin.
-Among the four models considered, \nrsur and \tphm seem to be most preferred by the data, with almost the same probability.
+We find consistent estimates of parameters and log-likelihoods among all models compared (cf. Tables~\ref{tab:mass-pars},~\ref{tab:spin-pars} and~\ref{tab:log_lik}), and no evidence for spin.
+Among the four models considered, \nrsur and \tphm seem to be most preferred by the data, with almost the same probability see Table~\ref{tab:probs}.